XR Unity Tutorial: How to Create your Own AR Enabled T-Shirt

 Step 3 - Installing the necessary packages

-Go to Window menu > Package Manager and choose the following packages
+In the Unity Editor go to Window menu > Package Manager and choose the following packages

 - XR Plugin Management